 Psy.D.
 School Psychology

 Principally designed to train doctoral-level practitioners in schools, the 91 credit hour PsyD Program includes coursework, practica, an applied project demonstrating skills learned via the Local Clinical Scientist training model, and an internship.
-Completion of this Program leads to a MSEd in Child Psychology, a PsyD, and State School Psychology Certification.
+Completion of this Program leads to an MSEd in Child Psychology, a PsyD, and State School Psychology Certification.
 Upon completing this Program and successfully passing the Praxis School Psychology Exam, graduates may apply for the Nationally Certified School Psychologist (NCSP) credential.
 In addition to schools, school psychologists with a PsyD may also practice in hospitals, child agencies and clinics, and independent practice if one seeks licensure to practice independent psychology.
+PsyD graduates are eligible to seek licensure by the Pennsylvania State Board of Psychology.

 Broad Program Competencies